nikeshdevkota/NLP/Lecture 8.md

 # Natural Language Processing
 ## Lesson 7

+<h3>Problems with RNN </h3>

+Vanishing Gradient Problem: RNNs are trained using backpropagation, where the error signal is propagated backwards through the network to adjust the weights.
+However, this process can lead to the gradients becoming very small as they are propagated backwards through time, which can make it difficult for the network to learn long-term dependencies.

+* Exploding Gradient Problem: On the other hand, in some cases, gradients can also become very large, which can cause the weights to explode and the network to become unstable.

+* Short-term Memory: RNNs have a short-term memory, which means they can struggle to remember information that was presented more than a few time steps ago.
+This can make it difficult for them to learn tasks that require long-term memory, such as understanding the context of a longer text.

+* Sequential Processing: RNNs process input sequences sequentially, which means they have to wait for each time step to complete before moving on to the next.
+This can make them slow to process long sequences of data, especially if there are dependencies between different parts of the sequence.

+* Difficulty with Parallelization: RNNs are difficult to parallelize, which can make them slower to train on large datasets.

 <h3> Attention </h3>

+Attention mechanism is one of the recent advancements in Deep learning especially for Natural language processing tasks like Machine translation, Image Captioning, dialogue generation etc.

 Attention mechanism in Natural Language Processing (NLP) is a technique used to enable a model to selectively focus on specific parts of the input sequence when processing it.
 The goal of attention is to improve the quality of the output by